lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 2. If you have already created a data model, the existing entities will appear along with any other entities you created before as shown in **Figure 16**.
 You can reuse these entities and their properties to annotate the image selection.
 You can also search through your entities to locate the one needed if you have created many.

-* The workflow for creating entitities and properties is exactly identical to the one in [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 <img width="583" alt="Screenshot 2024-03-04 at 18 42 22" src="https://github.com/rsimon/immarkus/assets/160752064/7631a25d-2913-4ff4-9c33-972056b20d5c">